 Mr. Joseph YAM, GBM, GBS, JP

-Mr. Joseph Yam was the first Chief Executive of the Hong Kong Monetary Authority, an organization that he was instrumental in establishing in 1993, and headed it for sixteen and a half years.
-After retiring from that post in September 2009, Mr Yam has taken up a number of appointments.
-He is now Executive Vice President of the China Society for Finance and Banking, a society managed by the People’s Bank of China and Distinguished Research Fellow of the Institute of Global Economics and Finance at The Chinese University of Hong Kong.
-He sits on the boards of UBS Group AG, Union Pay International and Johnson Electric Holdings Limited as independent non-executive director, and on the advisory committees of a number of prominent financial and academic institutions.
+Professor Joseph Yam was the first Chief Executive of the Hong Kong Monetary Authority, an organization that he was instrumental in establishing in 1993, and headed it for sixteen and a half years.
+After retiring from that post in September 2009, Professor Yam has taken up a number of appointments.
+Professor Yam is non-official member of the Executive Council of the 5th and 6th term Hong Kong SARG.
+He is also Distinguished Research Fellow of Lau Chor Tak Institute of Global Economics and Finance and Honorary Professor of Business School at The Chinese University of Hong Kong.
+He sits on the boards of Union Pay International and Johnson Electric Holdings Limited as independent non-executive director, and on the advisory committees of a number of prominent financial and academic institutions.

-In recognition of his contributions to Hong Kong, Mr. Yam was awarded the highest honour of the Grand Bauhinia Medal by the Hong Kong Special Administrative Region Government in 2009.
-Over the years, Mr. Yam has also been conferred many honorary awards by the private sector, including the international media, and a few honorary doctorate degrees and professorships from local and overseas universities.
+In recognition of his contributions to Hong Kong, Professor Yam was awarded the highest honour of the Grand Bauhinia Medal by the Hong Kong Special Administrative Region Government in 2009.
+Over the years, Professor Yam has also been conferred many honorary awards by the private sector, including the international media, and a few honorary doctorate degrees and professorships from local and overseas universities.